Corrigibility Transformation: Constructing Goals That Accept Updates: Appendix B: Experiments

 Once training is complete, each configuration is evaluated on $1024$ random environments, where it is given $32$ steps to act.
 We run this process on $32$ random seeds, and summarize the key outcomes in the tables below for three environmental variations.
 In all three, there is an equal ratio of ripe to unripe fruit, and within unripe fruit an equal ratio of supervised to unsupervised.
-In the high fruit environment, 60\% of tiles contain fruit, compared to 40\% in the medium fruit environment and 20\% in the low fruit environment.\\ Tables 5-7 report the results of the second experiment over $32$ training runs.
-These show that the corrigibility transformation demonstrates the desired behavior, of picking fruits without consideration of whether they are supervised, then accepting proper update signals sent.
+In the high fruit environment, 60\% of tiles contain fruit, compared to 40\% in the medium fruit environment and 20\% in the low fruit environment.

+Tables 6-8 report the results of the second experiment over $32$ training runs.
+These show that the corrigibility transformation demonstrates the desired behavior, of picking fruits without consideration of whether they are supervised, then accepting update signals sent.
 The standard actor-critic configuration and the variation with a small reward for accepting updates both learn to reject updates, as would be expected.
-The configuration that cannot reject updates instead learns to avoid picking up unsupervised fruit, at the cost of also picking up less ripe fruit.\\ The large reward for accepting updates performs similarly to the corrigibility transformation in the high fruit environment, but in the medium and low fruit environments is less likely to pick up supervised fruits and less likely to be updated.
+The configuration that cannot reject updates instead learns to avoid picking up unsupervised fruit, at the cost of also picking up less ripe fruit.

+The large reward for accepting updates performs similarly to the corrigibility transformation in the high fruit environment, but in the medium and low fruit environments is less likely to pick up supervised fruits and less likely to be updated.
 We believe this is due to the sparsity of the reward signal, so that the intended behavior of accepting updates is not learned as effectively.
 The optimal behavior of ignoring ripe fruits to hone in on a supervised fruit and get updated as soon as possible is not demonstrated, but would also be undesirable.